 Progress Report

-Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control1.
-Development of Virtual Mooring (VM) Technology for Stormy Environments
+Development of Unmanned Marine Observation Vehicles to Contribute to Forecasting and Monitoring of Typhoon Artificial Control[1] Development of Virtual Mooring (VM) Technology for Stormy Environments

 1. Outline of the project

-We develop virtual mooring (VM) drones; sailboat-type unmanned maritime surface vehicles (USVs) that can operate around the center of typhoons and continuously obtain atmosphere-ocean data along their movement based on technologies that enable autonomous navigation and virtual mooring driven by winds and ocean currents.
+We develop virtual mooring (VM) drone (VMD); sailboat-type uncrewed maritime surface vehicle (USV) that can operate around the center of typhoons and continuously obtain atmosphere-ocean data along their movement based on technologies that enable autonomous navigation and VM driven by winds and ocean currents.

 Fig. 1 Overview of the VM drone prototype.
 Specifications are subject to change by improvement through the project.